ericchen321/DroidNative/docs/pre-processing.md

 ------------------------------------------------
-# README file for pre-processing APK samples
+# README file for Pre-processing APK Samples
 ------------------------------------------------

 Author:
 - Guanxiong Chen chenguanxiong@alumni.ubc.ca

-DroidNative does not process apk samples directly; instead it requires ART (Android Runtime) to convert dex files in an apk sample to a single oat-txt file first, then build signatures of the sample using the oat-txt file.
+DroidNative does not process apk samples directly; instead it requires ART (Android Runtime) to convert dex files in an apk sample to a single oat-txt file first, then it builds signatures of the sample using the oat-txt file.
 This document explains how to convert apk samples to oat-txt format on our servers.

 ART is part of an Android Operation System, so you can use ART by either running an Android emulator (on-device), or building Android from source (on-host).
 Either way, the conversion process is divided into two steps: 1. using ART tool ```` dex2oat ```` to convert an apk sample to non-human-readable oat file; 2. using ART tool ```` oatdump ```` to convert the output file from the previous step to a human-readable text file.